 Our selling expenses this year increased to Tk.
-2.35 billion as compared to Tk.
-2.06 billion a year ago, representing an increase of 14.43% year over year.
-Within our selling expenses, related salaries and allowances increased 21.13% from Tk.
-722.81 million to Tk.
-875.52 million; a significant portion of this increase is attributed to our initiative of fully spinning out our third sales group (Star) from Sun group, where it operated for many years, as it has grown considerably and requires its own structures and teams to support current and future growth.

-Advertising and promotion declined slightly to Tk.
-608.55 million in 2020-2021, primarily due to limited opportunities to advertise resulting from COVID-19 closures, as compared to Tk.
-658.16 million a year ago, representing a 7.54% year over year decrease.
-This year A&P was 3.37% of total revenue as compared to 4.14% a year ago.
-Sales promotion represented 95.81% of the company's A&P spend this year, as compared to 88.52% a year ago, primarily driven by, as described above, limited valuable advertising opportunities.
+2.94 billion as compared to Tk.
+2.35 billion a year ago, representing an increase of 24.98% year over year.
+Within our selling expenses, related salaries and allowances increased 9.16% from Tk.
+875.52 million to Tk.
+955.65 million.
+Advertising and promotion increased significantly to Tk.
+863.37 million in 2021-2022, as compared to Tk.
+608.55 million a year ago, representing a 41.87% year over year decrease.
+This year A&P was 4.03% of total revenue as compared to 3.37% a year ago.
+Sales promotion represented 97.48% of the company's A&P spend this year, as compared to 95.81% a year ago.
 Aside from targeted consumer promotions aimed at increased consumption by specific demographics, most of our sales promotion is centred around trade promotion, focused on incentivizing (predominantly traditional) retail trade.